ninomiichan/furima-34382/README.md

 ### Association
-- belongs_to :user
+- has_many :user
-- belongs_to :item
+- has_many :item
-- belongs_to :orders
+- has_many :orders